ionic-team/ionic-docs/src/pages/appflow/tutorial/ios.md

 You're now ready to build iOS apps on Appflow!
 Trigger a new iOS native build just like you did for Android earlier, including the signing certificate you just created.

 1. Select the commit.
-2. Select Target Platform as `iOS - Xcode 11`.
+2. Select Target Platform as `iOS`.
 3. Select the latest build Stack.
 3. Build Type Development.
 4. Select the signing certificate you created earlier (ex: ios_development).